stakater/dockerfile-jenkins/README.md

 ## ToDo's

+- [ ] run a plain jenkins without any plugins!
 - [ ] update to latest version of Jenkins
 - [ ] remove openshift pieces from run.sh
 - [ ] use JRE instead of JDK